sandworm-hq/docs/audit/README.md

   * All **dependency licenses** are verified to be valid SPDX, OSI-approved, and compatible with the current project license policy, amongst other license-related checks.

 > **Warning**
 > When identifying a package's license, Sandworm currently only looks at the `license` field in the manifest file.
-Reading package `LICENSE` files is on our roadmap.
+Reading package `LICENSE` files is on the roadmap.

 * **Dependency metadata** is also verified against common indicators of risk or poor quality, such as deprecated packages, or packages with non-registry URLs.

-## Run Sandworm In The CLI
+## Run Sandworm in the terminal

-To use Sandworm Audit as a CLI tool, simply run `sandworm-audit` in the root directory of your project (or use the `-p` option to indicate the root dir).
+To use Sandworm Audit as a command-line tool, simply run `sandworm-audit` in the root directory of your project, or use the `-p` option to indicate the root dir.

 ```
 Options: